Beyond the Bite: The Untold Story of the Apple Logo Design

 The Modern Era: Flat, Simple, and Ubiquitous (2014-Present)

-Skeuomorphism's reign came to an end.
-The design world, heavily influenced by Apple's shift with iOS 7 under Jony Ive, embraced flat design.
+Skeuomorphism’s reign came to an end.
+The design world, heavily influenced by Apple’s shift to flat design with iOS 7 under Jony Ive, embraced flat design.

-The focus returned to pure digital simplicity: clean typography, bold, solid colours, and removing all artificial textures and gloss.
+The focus returned to pure digital simplicity: clean typography, bold, solid colours, and the removal of all artificial textures and gloss.

 Naturally, the Apple logo followed suit.